It was a beautiful sunny winter day when we decided to visit another Swiss town we had not gone around yet. It’s Neuchatel this time.

 Neuchatel is one of the cantons in the French side of Switzerland.
-Its city is located in the northwestern shore of Lake of Neuchatel and near at the foot of Jura valley.
+Its city is located in the northwestern shore of Lake of Neuchatel and near the foot of Jura valley.
 Neuchatel is also renowned for its Swiss watchmaking industry, centered on Le Locle and La Chaux-de-Fonds situated in the Jura mountains, which have been recognized as UNESCO World Heritage Sites.

 Our stroll at Neuchatel started on an uphill walk at the side of the old town’s fortification.
-Crossing the footbridge from a small hall, we reached the Collegiate Church of Neuchatel.
-This cathedral has a noticeable mix Romanesque and Gothic architectural styles, mainly because it was built for over a century when transition of style from Romanesque to Gothic occurred.
+Crossing the footbridge from a small hill, we reached the Collegiate Church of Neuchatel.
+This cathedral has a noticeable mix of Romanesque and Gothic architectural styles, mainly because it was built for over a century when the transition of style from Romanesque to Gothic occurred.
 The church is also the home to the Monument of the Counts where 15 life-sized statues of known Neuchatel counts can be found.

 In front of the cathedral is the monument of Guillaume Farel who served as the pastor of the collegiate church until his death for 27 years.
 Actually, Farel is more known as an influential Reformist who convinced Neuchatel to join the Reformation and asked Jean Calvin to help reform the church in Geneva.

 At the top of this hill, you’ll already get a nice top view of the city of Neuchatel.